Reds vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Kwan heads into this matchup looking to extend his four-game hit streak.
-In his last five games he is batting .304 with a double, two triples and two RBI.
+- Kwan enters this matchup looking to extend his five-game hit streak.
+In his last five games he is batting .391 with a double, two triples and three RBI.

 Kwan Recent Games